 - Early decision/Early action

 The deadline for all completed Early Decision applications is November 15.
 Candidates are notified of the admission committee's decision by December 15.
 The deadline for all completed Early Action applications is also November 15.
 Candidates are notified of the admission committee's decision by January 15.
-Visit our Early Decision/Early Action page for more information.
+For more, including financial aid information, visit our Early Decision/Early Action page.

-You may apply to Wheaton through the Common Application Web site .
-Technical questions about the online application process should be directed to Common Application support team by using the Contact Us button at the top of each online application page.
-Please complete the Common Application and the Wheaton Supplement to the Common Application and submit them to the Office of Admission.
+You may apply to Wheaton through the Common Application Web site.
+Technical questions about the online application process should be directed to Common Application support team.
 The application fee is $50 and may be paid through the Common Application website or by personal check made payable to Wheaton College.
-If the fee is a burden that will prevent you from applying to Wheaton, please see your guidance counselor to inquire about a NACAC or College Board Fee Waiver form, or utilize Wheaton's fee waiver form by email, in conjunction with your online Common Application, or by mail or fax.
+If the fee is a burden that will prevent you from applying to Wheaton, please see your guidance counselor to inquire about a NACAC Waiver form, or utilize Wheaton's fee waiver form.

 If submitting a paper application, please type or print clearly and write your full name, date of birth and application decision plan on every credential submitted as part of your application.
 Note: Remember to complete the co-curricular and employment sections of the application.
 Even if you plan to submit a personal résumé, this portion of the application is required.